pivotal/docs-tap/scst-scan/app-scanning-troubleshooting.hbs.md

     For information about debugging a TaskRun, see the [Tekton documentation](https://tekton.dev/docs/pipelines/taskruns/#debugging-a-taskrun).

 - To debug inside of the scan-task pod:
-    Add an additional step with a `sleep` command below your scanner step in the ImageVulnerabilityScan.
+    Add an additional step with a `sleep` command after your scanner step in the ImageVulnerabilityScan.
 For example:

     ```yaml
     ...